right-track/right-track-agency-lirr/README.md

 ---

-This module is an implementation of a _right-track-agency_ used to extend the functionality of the **right-track-core** module.
+This module is an implementation of a [right-track-agency](https://github.com/right-track/right-track-agency-abstract) used to add agency-specific configuration and functionality to various [Right Track Projects](https://github.com/right-track).

 ### Features